ibm-cloud-docs/power-iaas/pricing.md

 |5 - 20 | $9.405 |
 |21 - 50 |$7.315 |
 |51+ | $4.7025 |
-{: caption="Examples of Transit Gateway charges based on number of connections" caption-side="top"}
+{: caption="Examples of Transit Gateway charges based on number of connections" caption-side="bottom"}

 The Transit Gateway charges indicated in the preceding tables are subjected to change.
 See the summary of Transit Gateway charges from the [provisioning page](https://cloud.ibm.com/interconnectivity/transit/provision) in the IBM Cloud console.
 See the [Pricing considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips#pricing-considerations) section in the Transit Gateway documentation for more information.
 {: important}